 Higher internal resistance means lower performance.
-You can measuree internal resistance through most standard LiPo chargers.
+You can measure internal resistance through most standard LiPo chargers.

-“In my experience for typical 1300mAh to 1500mAh packs (no matter the amount of cells), I consider under 10mΩ to be brand-new condition, 10mΩ to 15mΩ to be good, 15mΩ to 20mΩ to be limited performance, and everything over 20mΩ to be ‘retired,” Petrova said.
+“In my experience for typical 1300mAh to 1500mAh packs (no matter the number of cells), I consider under 10mΩ to be a brand-new condition, 10mΩ to 15mΩ to be good, 15mΩ to 20mΩ to be limited performance, and everything over 20mΩ to be ‘retired,” Petrova said.

 And for what it’s worth, Petrova said she replaces batteries after a maximum of three years.